yongchunli-13/Sparse-PCA/README.md

 Lastly, we compare the proposed SDP relaxations with SDP relaxation (17) whose implementation is also available in the "sdp_rels.py" file.

 ## Datasets
-Ten UCI datasets we test are available at https://github.com/maryami66/uci_dataset/tree/main, https://github.com/treforevans/uci_datasets
+The UCI datasets used for the numerical study are available at https://github.com/maryami66/uci_dataset/tree/main, https://github.com/treforevans/uci_datasets.\
+The other datasets used for the numerical study are contained in the "datasets" directory

 # Thank you